takuma1229/AttractingContributors-MusicAlbum/README.md

 6. Throb (躍動)　- The Symphony Hall Big Band
 7. Music to Be Murdered By - Eminem
 8. To pimp a Butterfly - Kendrick Lamar
+9. BABYMETAL - BABYMETAL
-10. BABYMETAL - BABYMETAL0.
-ONE PIECE 20th Anniversary BEST ALBUM10
+10. ONE PIECE 20th Anniversary BEST ALBUM10